MiriamRiquelmeP/DEVEA/Supplemental-Information.md

         2. Unzip the package.

         3. From Rstudio, open script_libraryApp.R inside DEVEA to install all R libraries that the tool needs to work.
-        Some dependences may need to be adjusted manually depending on the R version and computer.

         4. DEpending on your input data: